How To Use Red Light Therapy for Testosterone: Don’t.

 Can Red Light Therapy increase testosterone levels?

-There is currently no strong scientific evidence supporting the idea that Red Light Therapy can increase testosterone levels.
-While some early studies have explored the effects of light therapy on related areas like reproductive health and sexual function, none have established a direct, reliable link between Red Light Therapy and testosterone production.
+There is currently no strong scientific evidence in humans supporting the idea that Red Light Therapy can increase testosterone levels.
+The most cited study (Fagiolini et al., 2016) used a bright light box, not a Red Light Therapy device, and had a small sample size of 38 participants (8).
+Animal studies using low-level laser therapy have shown mixed results: a 2013 rat study found increased serum testosterone (10), while a study on rams found no improvement (12).
+No large-scale, well-controlled human clinical trial has established a direct, reliable link between Red Light Therapy and testosterone production.
 If you are concerned about your testosterone levels, consult with a healthcare provider who can recommend proven, evidence-based approaches.

 Can Red Light Therapy devices be used at home for hormone health?